mcnulty/udi/PROTOCOL.md

 A response is composed of three data items.
 The first two items always take on the following form:

-1. An unsigned integer value that defines the type of the response
+1. An unsigned, 16-bit integer value that defines the type of the response
-2. An unsigned integer value that defines the type of the corresponding request
+2. An unsigned, 16-bit integer value that defines the type of the corresponding request

 The following is a list of response types and corresponding values: